josephjojoe/COMSW4156_Team_Project/client/README.md

 ## Overview

-The PDF Quiz Generator is a sample client application that demonstrates the capabilities of our Task Queue Service.
-It converts PDF textbooks into Anki flashcard decks by distributing page processing work across multiple worker instances.
+This client demonstrates how to use the Runtime Terrors Task Queue Service to build a distributed system for processing PDF textbooks into Anki flashcard decks.
+The system splits PDF pages, distributes them to workers for LLM-based question generation, and aggregates results into importable flashcard files.

 **What it does:**
 1. Takes a PDF textbook as input